Literature DB >> 30524158

 Conclusions

-Two series of class="Chemical">1,2,3-triazole-containing class="Chemical">pan class="Chemical">5-phosphino ligands were synthesized and tested as ligands in palladium catalyzed cross-coupling Suzuki–Miyaura reactions of bulky and heteroatom-containing substrates.
+Two series of n class="Chemical">1,2,3-triazole-containing n class="Chemical">5-phosphino ligands were synthesized and tested as ligands in palladium catalyzed cross-coupling Suzuki–Miyaura reactions of bulky and heteroatom-containing substrates.
 The structural parameters of the 4-H triazole series (29) were determined by a restricted dihedral angle, phosphine oxide surrogate model, and a strong dependence upon bulkiness and catalytic activity were noted.
-Furthermore, a link to the space between the metal and the ancillary aryl group in the computed complexes was noted, suggesting bulkiness of ligand and space around the metal may both be implicated in delineating trends in cross-coupling of the most bulky and challenging substrates.
+Furthermore, a link to the space between the n class="Chemical">metal and the ancillary aryl group in the computed complexes was noted, suggesting bulkiness of ligand and space around the metal may both be implicated in delineating trends in cross-coupling of the most bulky and challenging substrates.
 Notably, triazole-nitrogens’ may not be completely innocent in the coordination environment created by these ligands, with a nitrogen coordination complex being characterized by XRD in one case.
 The ligands synthesized were benchmarked against commercially available ligands (X- and S-Phos) and in some cases the best triazole ligands match or outperformed them under the employed conditions, in like-for-like tests in triplicate.
 The phosphine ligands reported and characterized in this report represent easy to modify catalytic scaffolds that could be use in future library generation efforts and we are looking forward to facilitating access to these compounds and allowing others to include this type of ligand in their own catalyst screening campaigns.

 87 in total